Me, at the age of 2 or 3, standing on a beehive super.

 Now, I pay tribute to him with a new soap I am creating.
 I have always loved the smell of orange and patchouli and I made Happie Happie to that end.
 Than, while I was at the Farmer’s Market selling soap, I saw a table for Tamarack Jack’s Honey and Meadery (I was not asked to endorse) AND it was an Albertan business.
 I always try to work as close to home as possible and I was excited about the idea of a business collaboration.
 It had everything to do with honey, and thus bees.
 I was pumped!
 Of course, my mind started whirling and I started wondering if I could make a mead soap.

-Two weeks later… Eureka!
-Happie Hippie evolved into… Reil Abundance.
-A goat milk, mead, honey, beeswax soap scented with orange, patchouli, and clove.
+I started trying to evolve Happie Hippie’s orange/patchouli scent into Reil Abundance.
+After, I believe 3 attempts, I formulated my first soap recipe with goat milk and mead and scented it with ylang ylang, tea tree, and lemon.
+Ground oatmeal made for an excellent exfoliator.
+My olive oil was infused with tumeric and I added sunflower oil as a nod to me.
 In Ancient Greece, mead was referred to as, “the nectar of the gods” since they believed it was dew from the heavens and the bees collected it.
 Many European cultures believed bees were God’s messengers and thus represented immortality and other divine powers such as strength and wit.
 The honeybee, as a spirit animal, represents teamwork, community, and to notice the every day miracles we witness in our lives.
 Honey produced by the bees appears in magic and folklore as sacred to the Ancient Greek goddess Aphrodite, the goddess of love and beauty.
 Some ancient cultures used honey in their embalming practices.
 Honey has antioxidants which can lower blood pressure, helps lower cholesterol and aids in heart health, has antibacterial and anti-inflammatory properties (as does the beeswax) for promoting wound and burn healing, and suppresses coughs in children.
 Beeswax is also antifungal, moisturizing, and waterproof.
 It never goes bad.
 Finally, honey is a humectant (draws in water) and an emollient (keeps water in, protects from the elements, and provides lubrication) all in one.
 This makes it a perfect ingredient for skin and hair care.
 As a side note, there is honey in my “GET WILD” for Dry Hair shampoo bar.

 This is a lot of abundance available just in the honey bee products.
 Than there is the goats milk.
 It’s gentle on the skin and hair, rich in nutrients, moisturizing, an exfoliant, supports a healthy skin microbiome, and may help fight acne.
 The goat itself is symbolic of abundance and as a spirit animal suggests you need to take a sure footed approach to situations.
 The female Goat Spirit nurtures you and feeds your soul.
 Goats as a power animal are called on for situations that require independence and plenty.
 In Western culture, the Capricorn Zodiac sign is represented by a goat.